 CoQ10 is present in virtually every cell in your body.
 But aging, medications, genetics, and strenuous physical activity deplete our natural levels of this nutrient.
-That’s why I think everyone should add CoQ10 (also known as ubiquinone) or its bioactive form, ubiquinol, to their regimens.
-Here’s important news everyone can use.
+It promotes healthy aging, is important for heart health, and more.
+Find out why I think everyone should add CoQ10 to their life and I’ll also show you how to choose a CoQ10 based on facts.

 Q. Dear Terry, “My dad has 2 out of 3 arteries clogged in his leg.
 I think he was told that he has a buildup of calcium in them.
 If the last artery becomes clogged, he will lose his leg.
 Is there anything that can help his arteries?” – J.Y., Chapel Hill, NC